 Where Exactly are The Nine Streets?
 The Nine Streets are located just to the south of the Anne Frank House.
 This area is bordered by Prinsengracht and Singel.
 The Nine Streets are Reestraat, Hartenstraat, Gasthuismolensteeg, Oude Spiegelstraat, Wolvenstraat, Berenstraat, Runstraat, Huidenstraat, and Wijde Hiesteeg.

 Amsterdam canal | Two Days in Amsterdam Itinerary

 There are a lot of great restaurants in Amsterdam.
 If you need recommendations, here are 3 spots to try:

 Vinkeles.
-A high-class restaurant that serves modern French cuisine.
-Located in the Dylan Hotel on Keizersgracht in the Nine Little Streets.
+A one star Michelin restaurant that serves modern French cuisine.
+Located in The Dylan Hotel on Keizersgracht in the Nine Streets.
 Closed Sunday and Monday.

 Foodhallen.
 This giant food hall is filled with small restaurants that serve food from around the world.
 This is the perfect place to try new foods and not spend a fortune on dinner.
 Located 10 minutes away from the Nine Little Streets.

 Café de Reiger.
 Located in Jordaan, this restaurant and bar is popular with locals and tourists.